-Critical Accounting Policies and Significant Judgments and Estimates

-This discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with generally accepted accounting principles in the United States of America, or GAAP.
-The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reported period.
+Critical Accounting Policies and Significant Judgments and Estimates requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reported period.
 In accordance with GAAP, we base our estimates on historical experience and on various other assumptions that we believe are reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions or conditions.